7 MAY 2020

-From the Office of the Founder:
+From the Communications Office

-During the war, a young Princess Elizabeth and her sister, Princess Margaret Rose, took to the radio waves to speak to the children of the nation affected by Nazi aggression and the displacement and evacuation of London’s children to the countryside.
-As Queen, she again spoke of war in her 24 February 1991 address referencing the Gulf War.
-On 5 September 1997, Her Majesty addressed the nation on the even of Diana, Princess of Wales’ funeral, and on a similarly solemn occasion used a national address on 8 April 2002, to pay tribute to The Queen Mother on the announcement of her death.
+During the war, a young Princess Elizabeth, and her sister, Princess Margaret Rose, took to the radio waves to speak to the children of the nation affected by Nazi aggression and the displacement and evacuation of London’s children to the countryside.
+As Queen, she again spoke of the war in her 24 February 1991 address referencing the Gulf War.
+On 5 September 1997, Her Majesty addressed the nation on the even of Diana, Princess of Wales’s funeral, and on a similarly solemn occasion used a national address on 8 April 2002, to pay tribute to The Queen Mother on the announcement of her death.
 This address was poignant as it was made exactly one month to the day before the marking of the 57th anniversary of VE Day, a celebration of which Her Majesty, The Queen Mother always marked in public as well as in private.
-On 5 June 2012, the Queen addressed the nation on the event of her Diamond Jubilee – an historic event to which only one other British monarch has reached, her great-great grandmother, Queen Victoria.
+On 5 June 2012, the Queen addressed the nation on the event of her Diamond Jubilee – a historic event to which only one other British monarch has reached, her great-great-grandmother, Queen Victoria.

 As of her Diamond Jubilee, Queen Elizabeth II has addressed her people around the globe only a small number of times, a number that will nearly be doubled with her VE Day address to her people on 8 May 2020.
 Since April 2020, the Queen has addressed her people twice, with a third address due to be delivered tomorrow.
-This will be three national addresses in two months, as opposed to the four the monarch has delivered since the start of her reign in 1952. on 5 April 2020 Her Majesty addressed the nation regarding the Coronavirus Pandemic, and further addressed the nation with her first ever audio recorded Easter broadcast from Windsor Castle on 11 April 2020, from which quotes from her address were shown on digital boards within Piccadilly Circus.
+This will be three national addresses in two months, as opposed to the four the monarch has delivered since the start of her reign in 1952. on 5 April 2020 Her Majesty addressed the nation regarding the Coronavirus Pandemic and further addressed the nation with her first-ever audio recorded Easter broadcast from Windsor Castle on 11 April 2020, from which quotes from her address were shown on digital boards within Piccadilly Circus.

-As we commemorate the 75th anniversary of VE day, in the 68th year of her reign, the Queen will once again take to the use of a national broadcast to reach her people around the globe as we celebrate Victory in Europe amidst the backdrop of battle against the current health crisis.
-Unlike past celebrations of this special and and historic day in our international story, there will be no street parties, no national gatherings of state celebration or remembrance, and certainly no public offering for the Queen and her family to lead tributes to those who fought valiantly for Crown & Country during the second World War.
-What we will have will be greater than any star studded musical extravaganza played out for all to see. – we will have each other.
+As we commemorate the 75th anniversary of VE day, in the 68th year of her reign, the Queen will once again take to the use of a national broadcast to reach her people around the globe as we celebrate Victory in Europe amidst the backdrop of the battle against the current health crisis.
+Unlike past celebrations of this special and historic day in our international story, there will be no street parties, no national gatherings of state celebration or remembrance, and certainly no public offering for the Queen and her family to lead tributes to those who fought valiantly for Crown & Country during the Second World War.
+What we will have will be greater than any star-studded musical extravaganza played out for all to see. – we will have each other.
 Though we are in the midst of some of the most trying days since the end of the war, this nation will prevail and persevere.
-We are all in this together, and we will further be comforted on this 75th anniversary of VE day by the continuity expressed through the resilience of the British public, and more importantly by the presence and symbolism provided by Her Majesty, the Queen.
+We are all in this together, and we will further be comforted on this 75th anniversary of VE Day by the continuity expressed through the resilience of the British public, and more importantly by the presence and symbolism provided by Her Majesty, the Queen.

 VE DAY 75 EVENTS: